AndreiD/arweave-ipfs-bridge/README.md

 - duration gives you the time it took to get it from IPFS and to upload it to Arweave
 - id represents the arweave transaction id
-- *Attention* The transaction ID is not mined yet.
+- **Attention** The transaction ID is NOT mined yet.
 You can get the status of a transaction by calling the API below

 #### :point_right: Retrive a transaction or check if it's pending